 Even when an arrest is not legal, resisting comes with certain risks.
 You may face serious penalties, or even sustain an injury as the officer tries to arrest you.
-Any time you are placed under arrest, it is important to know what to do to protect yourself.
+No matter the situation, it is important to know what to do when arrested to protect yourself.

 What is Resisting Arrest?